ecocurious2/MultiGeiger/docs/source/usage.rst

 - Figure 3: Find the Heart Rate Measurement Characteristic (UUID 0x2A37) and click on the icon to start notifications.

 While testing, please keep in mind that an update packet is sent only every ~10s (along with a display refresh, if enabled).
-If a Wifi transmission is blocking display and BLE updates, the interval may be even longer.
+If a WiFi transmission is blocking display and BLE updates, the interval may be even longer.
 So it might take a while until a reaction with actual data can be seen in the app.

 .. |ble1| image:: ../../images/ble_check01.jpg